Esri/i3s-spec/docs/1.6/statisticsInfo.cmn.md

 # statisticsInfo

-Describes the statistics for the scene layer.
+Describes the attribute statistics for the scene layer.

 ### Related: